joshasgard/Gaussian-Binomial-Distribution/README.md

 A data analysis package that helps users determine the mean, standard deviation and probability distribution of different datasets and outcomes.

 ## Motivation
+The goal is to create a package that would help academics and data professionals alike in quickly determining the Probability Distributions of their dataset and visualising it.

 ## File Descriptions
+The ``setup.py`` and ``test.py`` scripts are the set-up configuration and the unittest files for the distribution package respectively.